Not Just for Your Kitchen

 Baking soda is mildly abrasive.
 Use it as a gentle face cleanser.
-Wash and rinse first with soap and water.
-Then, make a paste of three parts baking soda to one part water.
+First, wash your face with a mild, non-abrasive cleanser and rinse with water.
+Then, make a paste of 3 parts baking soda to 1 part water.
 Rub it in carefully in circles for a deep clean.
 Rinse with water.

 Clarify Your Hair